 The State of Kuwait is situated in the north-east corner of the Arabian Peninsula, bordered by the Republic of Iraq to the north and the Kingdom of Saudi Arabia to the south and west.
 It also shares a maritime border with the Islamic Republic of Iran.
-Kuwait covers an area of 18,000 square kilometres, approximately a quarter of the size of Tasmania, and has a population of nearly 4 million, with expatriates accounting for nearly 69 per cent.
+Kuwait covers an area of 18,000 square kilometres, approximately a quarter of the size of Tasmania, and has a population of nearly 4 million, with expatriate foreign workers accounting for around two thirds.

 Kuwait's modern history began in the 18th century with the founding of the city of Kuwait by Arab tribes from the Arabian Peninsula.
 Kuwait became a British protectorate in 1897 and gained independence in 1961.

 In August 1990, Kuwait was invaded and forcibly annexed by Iraq under Saddam Hussein.
-The seven month-long Iraqi occupation came to an end after direct military intervention by United States-led coalition forces, in which Australia participated.
-Kuwait's infrastructure was badly damaged during the war, but it was able to repair nearly all the damage and, by the end of 1992, had restored its oil output to almost the pre-occupation levels.
+The seven month Iraqi occupation came to an end after direct military intervention by United States-led coalition forces, in which Australia participated.

 Kuwait is a constitutional monarchy with a parliamentary system of government.
 The head of state, the Emir, is chosen from the ruling Al-Sabah family and confirmed by the National Assembly (Majlis Al-Umma).
 The Emir has the power to appoint the Prime Minister, dissolve the Parliament and suspend certain parts of the Constitution.
 The current Emir is His Highness (HH) Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah, who acceded to the throne in January 2006.

 Australia and Kuwait enjoy a friendly and cooperative relationship.
-Kuwait recognises Australia’s support for Kuwait’s independence and territorial integrity through Australia’s contribution to the coalition force which liberated Kuwait from the Iraqi occupation in 1991.
-Relations are underpinned by our strong commercial ties and increasing people-to-people linkages.
+Kuwait recognises the support for Kuwait’s independence and territorial integrity provided by Australia’s contribution to the coalition force which in 1991 liberated Kuwait from the Iraqi occupation.
+Relations are underpinned by our strong commercial ties and increasing people-to-people links.

 Diplomatic relations between the two countries were established formally in 1974 and Australia opened an Embassy in Kuwait City in December 2004.
-The then Foreign Minister, the Hon Stephen Smith MP, formally opened the Australian Embassy at its current premises when he visited Kuwait in June 2008.
-Austrade opened an office in February 2010.
+The then Foreign Minister of Australia opened the Australian Embassy at its current premises when he visited Kuwait in June 2008.
+The Australian Trade Commission (Austrade) opened an office in February 2010.
 Kuwait upgraded its Liaison Office in Canberra to an Embassy in January 2002 and opened a Cultural office in 2008.

 Trade and Investment

 The trade relationship is substantial, with strong potential for further expansion in the energy sector (professional services and related equipment), education, agribusiness, advanced manufacturing, tourism and other services.
-Two-way merchandise trade amounted to over $1.02 billion in 2013.
-This figure understates the level of trade as Australian exports transhipped to Kuwait through the regional entrepôt of Dubai are not captured in these figures.
+Two-way merchandise trade amounted to over $901 million in 2013-14.
+This figure understates the level of trade as it does not capture Australian exports trans-shipped to Kuwait through the regional entrepôt of Dubai.

-The Kuwaiti sovereign wealth fund, the Kuwait Investment Authority, has around $7 billion invested in Australia.
-Total investment in Australia from all Kuwaiti sources is estimated to be around $8 billion – including in real estate, hotels, banking and a liquid natural gas project.
-The Kuwait Foreign Petroleum Exploration Company has stakes in a number of oil and gas fields and is a partner in the Wheatstone LNG project.
-Kuwait Finance House, one of the largest Islamic banks in Kuwait, has an office in Melbourne, while private companies, including Agility Logistics, Action Group Holdings and the Al-Ghanim Group have also invested in Australia.
+Kuwait’s investments in Australia are estimated at over $12 billion, including significant investments from the Kuwaiti sovereign wealth fund, KIA, and the Kuwait Foreign Petroleum Exploration Company (KUFPEC).
+Areas of investment include real estate, hotels, banking and the oil and gas sector including KUFPEC’s stake in the Wheatstone LNG project.
+Kuwait Finance House, one of the largest Islamic banks in Kuwait, has an office in Melbourne, while private Kuwaiti companies, including Agility Logistics, Action Group Holdings and the Al-Ghanim Group, have also invested in Australia.

 High level visits

-2012: Then Minister for Agriculture, Fisheries and Forestry the Hon Senator Joe Ludwig; Then Minister for Resources and Energy, the Hon Martin Ferguson; and the Chief of the Australian Defence Force, General David Hurley visited Kuwait.
+2012: The then-Ministers for Agriculture, Fisheries and Forestry and for Resources and Energy, and the then-Chief of the Australian Defence Force visited Kuwait.

-2010: Then Minister of Innovation, Industry and Science, the Hon Kim Carr MP
+2010: The then-Minister of Innovation, Industry and Science, visited Kuwait.

-2005 & 2011: Delegations from the Kuwaiti Parliament and the Kuwait-Australia Parliamentary Friendship Group visited Australia.
+2005 & 2011: Delegations from the Kuwait National Assembly and the Kuwait-Australia Parliamentary Friendship Group visited Australia.

 2002 & 2005: Australian Parliamentary Delegations visited Kuwait.